tokenized/tokenized-sdk-example-react/README.md

 and
 [`tokenized/tokenized-sdk-example-react` (GitHub repo)](https://github.com/tokenized/tokenized-sdk-example-react).

+- **`0.5.2` 2021-06-27** – Fixes a bug preventing the “Show pairing code” button
+  from working on the sign-in MFA prompt.
 - **`0.5.1` 2021-06-25** – Adds SDK support, and UI in the example app, to handle new account creation, passphrase reset, recovery phrase backup, and account restoration from the recovery phrase.